Blendify/blender-manual/trunk/blender_docs/manual/painting_sculpting/painting/weight_paint/introduction.rst

 =================

 If you have a complex mesh,
-it is sometimes not easy to paint on all vertices in Weight Paint mode.
+it is sometimes not easy to paint on all vertices in Weight Paint Mode.
 Suppose you only want to paint on a small area of the Mesh and keep the rest untouched.
 This is where *selection masking* comes into play.
 When this mode is enabled, a brush will only paint on the selected verts or faces.